 * use scoops of this chilli to top vegan carrot hotdogs (perfect way to use up small amounts of leftovers)

-All the ingredients work together to create an amazing flavour profile but a few substitutions can be made:
+All the ingredients work together to create the most delicious chilli but a few substitutions can be made:

-* use 2 cans of chopped tomatoes instead of passata
+* use 2 cans of chopped tomatoes instead of tomato passata

 * 4-6 fresh minced garlic cloves instead of dried garlic

-* 1 tablespoon of dried onion to replace the fresh onion
+* 2-3 teaspoons of onion powder or granules can replace the fresh onion

-* apple cider vinegar in place of the red wine vinegar
+* balsamic vinegar in place of the red wine vinegar

-* dried mixed herbs to sub for oregano
+* dried mixed herbs to sub for the dried oregano

 A few ideas:

-* a fresh green chilli, sliced and added to slow cooker
+* a fresh green or red chilli, sliced and added to the slow cooker

 * a few squares of vegan dark chocolate